Rivers eager to prove critics wrong after joining Colts

 "Philip is one of the most decorated quarterbacks in the NFL and we are fortunate to add an experienced player of his caliber to our organization," Colts general manager Chris Ballard said in a statement.
 "His familiarity with our coaching staff and offensive system, in addition to his experience, were attractive qualities during our evaluation process.
 Philip is a fierce competitor and his veteran leadership will be crucial in the continued development of our young roster."

 First, he must beat out incumbent stater Jacoby Brissett, who struggled during the second half last season after injuring his left knee.
-Brissett, like Rivers, is a North Carolina State alum, but the two have not spoken yet this week, Rivers said.
+Brissett, like Rivers, is a North Carolina State alum, but the two haven't spoken yet this week, Rivers said.

-But for now, with a challenging offseason looming, Rivers wants to keep the goals simple: Meeting his new teammates, learning the offense and being ready to go whenever football resumes.
+But in the meantime, with a challenging offseason looming, Rivers wants to keep the goals simple: Meeting his new teammates, learning the offense and being ready to go whenever football resumes.

 "Building a friendship, building a relationship is huge and that's really my favorite part of this game, just being a great teammate," he said.
 "I love being a teammate, I want to be one of the guys and I want them to know that."